 We’ve just summarized some of the best ways of training your retail staff, and now we would like to hear from you!
 What else do you think we have we left out?
 Let us know.

-If you’d like to know more about how EdApp can help your retail training solution and internal training practices, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+If you’d like to know more about how EdApp can help your retail training solution and internal training practices, get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.